forrest79/static-nginx-gallery/readme.md

 - `path` - by default, gallery is accessible at serverName host `/`, this can change the default path to `path` (for example `http://gallery.test/some-path/` it you set `serverName: gallery.test` and `path: 'some-path'`)
 - `port` - `null` is used for default value - `80` for HTTP or `443` for HTTPS version, but you can use your own, if you need
 - `thumbnails` - by default, thumbnail images in the list are original images, this could cause to download a lot of data for one page.
 When you set this to `true`, nginx will generate for all images smaller thumbnails on the fly, so data usage will be less, but more processor time will be used to generate thumbnails on every request.
 The last option is to provide a `string` with a directory, where this thumbnails will be cached, so every thumbnail will be generated just once.
 This has just one disadvantage: when a thumbnail is generated, it's never regenerated, even if the original image is changed.
 You must remove cached thumbnail to regenerate it. *`images` module is needed in nginx for this*
+- `videoThumbnails` - by default, videos has no thumbnail images.
+When you set directory for cache, nginx will generate via `ffmpeg` thumbnails and these thumbnails will be cached, so every thumbnail will be generated just once.
+This has the same disadvantage as image thumbnails: when a thumbnail is generated, it's never regenerated, even if the original video is changed.
+You must remove cached thumbnail to regenerate it. *`lua` module is needed in nginx for this and `ffmpeg` must be installed on the system*
 - `lightTheme` - gallery is by default in dark theme, set this to `true` and light theme will be used
 - `title` - can change default `<title>` and `<h1>` which is `Gallery`
 - `favicon` - can change default favicon file, use path to a PNG image